-Putnam Short-Term Municipal Income Fund is a diversified series of Putnam Funds Trust, a Massachusetts business trust organized on January 22, 1996 (the "Trust").
-A copy of the Trust's Amended and Restated Agreement and Declaration of Trust (the "Agreement and Declaration of Trust"), which is governed by Massachusetts law, is on file with the Secretary of The Commonwealth of Massachusetts.
+Putnam Money Market Fund is a Massachusetts business trust organized on November 25, 1975.
+A copy of the fund's Amended and Restated Agreement and Declaration of Trust (the "Agreement and Declaration of Trust"), which is governed by Massachusetts law, is on file with the Secretary of The Commonwealth of Massachusetts.

-The Trust is an open-end management investment company with an unlimited number of authorized shares of beneficial interest.
+The fund is an open-end diversified management investment company with an unlimited number of authorized shares of beneficial interest.
 The Trustees may, without shareholder approval, create two or more series of shares representing separate investment portfolios.
 Any series of shares may be divided without shareholder approval into two or more classes of shares having such preferences and special or relative rights and privileges as the Trustees determine.
 The fund offers classes of shares with different sales charges and expenses.